Satya-Indukuri/scraper_project/README.md

 pip install requests beautifulsoup4 lxml

-Run the monitor:
-Go to job-monitor directory and run
+Run the monitor(Go to job-monitor directory and run):

 "python -m run_monitor"

 Check stored jobs in data/jobs.csv or data/jobs.db.

-Notes
+Notes:
 RemoteOK jobs are fetched via their API because most jobs are dynamically loaded via JavaScript and cannot be reliably scraped with BeautifulSoup from raw HTML.
 (quotes_scraper is a sample scraper i made using BeautifulSoup for testing the workflow.)